-As an air cylinder piston moves, each time anything inhibits the piston, rod or tooling travel – even by a little bit – there will be a momentary hesitation in that travel as the air pressure inside the cylinder fights to overcome that inhibition.
+As an air cylinder piston moves, each time anything inhibits the piston, rod, or tooling travel – even by a little bit – there will be a momentary hesitation in that travel as the air pressure inside the cylinder fights to overcome that inhibition.
 Cylinder rod speed and rod-travel timing will, as a result, change continuously, and what is worse, inconsistently.

-The use of pneumatic flow controls can do much to reduce the the speed and stroke time variations in the travel of your cylinder rod.
+The use of pneumatic flow controls can do much to reduce the speed and stroke time variations in the travel of your cylinder rod.
 Due to the nature of compressed air, flow controls alone cannot ensure that your cylinder stroke and timing will be consistent all the time, stroke after stroke, particularly at slower rod-travel speeds.
 If you need to have exact rod travel speed, and through that, exact and repetitive tooling speed, just flow controls cannot do that.

 You can move from using compressed air entirely and obtain an electric linear actuator to create smooth rod movement and exact positioning.
-This option has significant cost ramifications as well as requiring operators to have a whole new set of skills.
+This option has significant cost ramifications as well as requires operators to have a whole new set of skills.

 An all-hydraulic system can impart consistent and smooth movement to the hydraulic cylinder rod movement.
 This solution, too, has cost issues; the need to acquire a hydraulic power pack, among other accessories being part of those considerations.

 The air over oil system uses compressed air introduced into the air/oil tanks via a 5/2 air valve.
 The air from the valve is used to pressurize and drive the oil from each tank into the cylinder.

 Flow controls in the lines to the cylinder from the oil tanks (not shown on drawing) will meter the oil as it exits each cylinder port.
 Since the oil is in-compressible (as far as we are concerned) even though the air that is pushing on the oil may vary in strength and speed of flow, the oil, being metered through the flow control, moves through the flow control consistently.
 This ensures a smooth, regular, same-speed stroke of the rod and the end-of-rod tooling every cycle, regardless of the fluctuations that occur normally in the compressed air supply.

-The compressed air first fills the empty space in the top of the air/oil pressure tank, and then, as air pressure builds, exerts force on the oil in that tank.
+When the air valve is shifted, air flows down one airline to the air-over-oil tank that the line is connected to.
+The compressed air first fills the empty space in the top of the air/oil pressure tank, and then, as air pressure builds, exerts a force on the oil in that tank.

-The flow controls, one installed on each of the cylinder lines, will operate by restricting the flow of oil out of the cylinder, thereby dampening the flow of the oil resulting in a smooth, consistent stroking of the cylinder rod.
+That oil then flows through the line to the cylinder port, causing the cylinder rod or carriage to extend or retract depending on which port it flows to.
+The flow controls, one installed on each of the cylinder lines, will operate by restricting the flow of oil out of the cylinder, thereby dampening the flow of the oil resulting in smooth, consistent stroking of the cylinder rod.

-Each time the valve shifts, the oil being driven into the cylinder from one tank pushes the cylinder piston towards the other end of the cylinder, and that piston drives the oil on the other side back up the line to the other air / oil tank.
+When the air valve is shifted in the other direction, the air flows down the other valve line to the other air/oil tank, and the cycle repeats.
+Each time the valve shifts, the oil being driven into the cylinder from one tank pushes the cylinder piston towards the other end of the cylinder, and that piston drives the oil on the other side back up the line to the other air-over-oil tank.

-Depending on the cylinder cycle speed, each time the valve shifts, a minute amount of oil may exhaust with the air.
+A properly installed air-over oil system as described will provide the cylinder stroke speed and consistency that you desire for your application.
+Depending on the cylinder cycle speed, each time the valve shifts, a minute amount of oil may exhaust the air.
 A re-classifier – a device to capture oil mist from the air – should be plumbed to the valve’s exhaust port(s) to strip the exhaust air of oil for re-use or disposal.

 - an air / hydraulic cylinder of choice